Call For Concern

 Please make sure you have the following information before making your call:

-One of our practitioners will take your call.
-They may provide advice over the phone or, after prioritising the urgency of the problem, visit the ward to discuss your concerns further and assess the situation.
+A member of the team may provide advice over the phone or, after prioritising the urgency of the problem, visit the ward to discuss your concerns further and assess the situation.

 The team, through their independent assessment, will ensure an appropriate care plan is in place for the patient.